vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 Cons:
 - Test mocks the actual producer
 - Stall mocks issues!
-  - Instruments (i.e. actual runtime producer) moves to a new esp-kafka-schemas version
+  - RefData (i.e. actual runtime producer) moves to a new esp-kafka-schemas version
-  - Instruments service removes an avro optional field that is required from the Streams (i.e. consumer) perspective
+  - RefData service removes an avro optional field that is required from the Streams (i.e. consumer) perspective

 #### Producer

 ![](images/src/main/plantuml/producer-component-test.png)

 Pros:
-- Exist on the Instrument (producer) bitbucket repo
+- Exist on the RefData (producer) bitbucket repo
 - Run as part of the build process
 - Fast
 - Stable